 All lamps that produce a significant level of heat, including LEDs, also exhibit a dependence of emission output on the source temperature.
-For incandescent and arc lamps, a period of up to one hour is required until the illumination source is sufficiently stable to enable reproducible measurements or to gather time-lapse video sequences without significant temporal variations in intensity.
+For incandescent and arc lamps, a period of up to one hour is required for the illumination source to become sufficiently stable to enable reproducible measurements or to gather time-lapse video sequences without significant temporal variations in intensity.
 A unique aspect of LED illumination is the outstanding spatial and temporal stability observed over time.
 This stability allows for highly accurate data over extended periods of time that can be used reliably for quantitative analysis.
 LEDs are governed by the fully reversible photoelectric effect during operation.
 As a result, LEDs feature the lowest operating temperatures of all light sources in optical microscopy.

 Furthermore, provided LEDs are operated at the proper voltage and current, they feature significantly longer lifetimes than any of the other currently available light sources.
-Mercury and xenon arc lamps have a lifespan of 200 to 400 hours (respectively), whereas metal halide sources last 2,000 hours or more.
-Tungsten-halogen incandescent lamps have lifetimes ranging from 500 to 2,000 hours, depending on the operating voltage.
+Mercury and xenon arc lamps have a lifespan of 200 to 400 hours (respectively), whereas metal halide sources last approximately 2000 hours.
+Tungsten-halogen incandescent lamps have lifetimes ranging from 500 to 2000 hours, depending on the operating voltage.
 In contrast, many LED sources exhibit lifetimes exceeding 10,000 hours without a significant loss of intensity, and some manufacturers guarantee a lifetime of 100,000 hours before the source intensity drops to 70 percent of the initial value.
-The chart below, taken from the Zeiss Microscopy Online Campus, demonstrates the long-term stability of LEDs.
+The chart below, taken from work done by Michael W. Davidson at Florida State University and published on 'Molecular Expressions', demonstrates the long-term stability of LEDs.